Volkswagen Jetta (A7): 2021 refresh

-The facelifted Volkswagen Jetta was revealed in Chicago in August 2021 for the 2022 model year.
+The first facelift for the Jetta was revealed in Chicago in August 2021 for the 2022 model year.
 Bearing an updated look and design, the new C-segment sedan also gains added kit and a new engine.
-The 1.5 litre turbo four-cylinder replaces the long-serving 1.4 TSI.
+The 1.5 liter turbo four-cylinder replaces the long-serving 1.4 TSI.
 The facelifted model simultaneously arrived to the Mexican market a day later.